AWS DynamoDB with Lambda: A Powerful Serverless Combination

 Introduction

-This blog will explore how DynamoDB and Lambda integrate, providing an easy way to perform data operations while maintaining scalability and performance.
+This blog will explain how to use DynamoDB and Lambda together to perform data operations in a scalable and highly performative way.

 What is Amazon DynamoDB?